 Access the Amherst College Duo Enrollment Page

-Although Duo works all over the world, we suggest that you enroll while in the United States.
+Although Duo works all over the world, we suggest that you enroll while in the United States so the Help Desk can more easily provide support if you need it.
 If you will not be in the country before your enrollment deadline, please fill out the Duo Exception Form.

 If you don't have access to a phone or other device required for 2FA, or for some other reason don't think you can use 2FA, please fill out the Duo Exception Form.